mauriceluo69/Operating-System-Trials/README.md

 + Producer-Consumer problem
 + Page replacement algorithms (FIFO and LRU)

-which is also regarded as partial homework in OS class in BUPT (5th term)."# Operating-System-Trials"
+which is also regarded as partial homework in OS class in BUPT (5th term).